aerogear/graphback/docs/gettingstarted.md

 After project is created please follow project README file that might differ depending on the template that was chosen on startup.

-GraphQL CLI offers various commands to interact with your project that work along Graphback package.
+GraphQL CLI offers various commands to interact with your project that work with the Graphback package.
 Graphback specific commands are available by executing `graphql generate`

 ## Adding Graphback to existing project using Graphback CLI